 2. Saguaro National Park

-Saguaro is one of the best places to visit to get a true feel of the landscape that Arizona has to offer and it’s a great winter destination if you are looking to escape from a cold-weather climate.
+Saguaro is one of the best places to visit to get a true feel of the landscape Arizona has to offer, and it’s a great winter destination if you are looking to escape from a cold-weather climate.

-Check into one of the many hotels or guest houses located around the city center when visiting Sedona – there is plenty on offer here, and at affordable prices too, which makes them even more appealing to tourists who want their money’s worth staying here.
+Check into one of the many hotels or guest houses in the city center when visiting Sedona.
+There is plenty on offer here, and at affordable prices, which makes them even more appealing to tourists who want their money’s worth staying here.

-Phoenix has a dynamic urban atmosphere, as well as a spectacular collection of monuments such as Arcosanti – this community-built artistic city allows visitors to understand more about sustainable living practices.
+Phoenix is the state’s capital, largest city, and one of Arizona’s most popular attractions.
+This city has a dynamic atmosphere and spectacular monuments like Arcosanti.
+This community-built artistic city allows visitors to understand more about sustainable living practices.

 Scottsdale is a popular Arizona vacation spot that provides both leisure and relaxation.
-It also has the world-famous Scottsdale Fashion Square Mall, which offers over 250 stores and 10 restaurants, as well as other entertainment options.
+It also has the world-famous Scottsdale Fashion Square Mall, which offers over 250 stores, ten restaurants, and other entertainment options.

 Scottsdale is well known for its nightlife, party scene, and day trips.
 The city has a wide variety of bars, clubs, and restaurants that are perfect for a night out on the town.

-Scottsdale is also home to some of the best golf courses in the country, so if you’re looking for a daytime activity to balance out all the drinking, there’s no shortage of options.
+Scottsdale is also a haven for some of the best golf courses in the country, so if you’re looking for a daytime activity to balance out all the drinking, there’s no shortage of options.

 7. Colorado River and Lake Havasu

+The Colorado River flows through much of western Arizona towards Mexico before dramatically turning southwards near Lake Havasu.
 This is where the river forms the border between Arizona and California, and it’s also home to one of America’s most popular tourist destinations – Lake Havasu City.
-This lakeside city is known for its vibrant party scene as well as its amazing desert views.
+This lakeside city is known for its vibrant party scene and amazing desert views.

-Lake Havasu City was founded in 1963 by Robert McCulloch, an American entrepreneur.
+Lake Havasu City was founded in 1963 by American entrepreneur Robert McCulloch.
 McCulloch is most well-known for his work on the first functioning chainsaw, and he used this experience to create the world’s largest chain of sawmills.

-McCulloch had always dreamed of creating a city on the banks of the Colorado River, and when he discovered Lake Havasu – a large reservoir that was formed after the completion of Parker Dam – he knew that his dream could become a reality.
+McCulloch had always dreamed of creating a city on the banks of the Colorado River.
+When he discovered Lake Havasu – a large reservoir formed after the completion of Parker Dam – he knew that his dream could become a reality.

 The city was originally called London Bridge Beach because McCulloch had bought the rights to the bridge from the City of London.
 He then transported the bridge piece-by-piece to Lake Havasu City, where it was reconstructed.